 Restoration ecology is the art and science of restoring and repairing damaged or destroyed ecosystems.
 With the worldwide destruction of rain forests, wetlands, old growth forests, prairies, streams, lakes, rivers, and oceans, restoration ecologists make a real difference in the world.

-Training in Restoration Ecology gives students an opportunity to prove themselves, and in the process, become accustomed to working in a career situation that demands application of special academic skills.
-Students graduate with a global perspective on ecological restoration and are well-prepared for a wide variety of career options in this field.
+Training in restoration ecology gives students an opportunity to prove themselves, and in the process, become accustomed to working in a career situation that demands application of special academic skills.
+Students graduate with a global perspective on ecological restoration and are well-prepared for a wide variety of career options in the field.

 Thoreau Wildlife Sanctuary

 Defiance College, in partnership with the Diehl Family Foundation, established the Thoreau Wildlife Sanctuary in 1989.
 More than 200 acres of farmland were converted to prairie, meadow, deciduous forest, wetland, and white pine forest habitats.
 Management of these habitats is ongoing and has been integral to the development of the restoration ecology major at Defiance College.

 Students gain critical fieldwork experience at the Thoreau Wildlife Sanctuary where they have planted more than 40,000 trees in addition to herbaceous terrestrial and wetland plants.
 Students have also conducted research involving prairie burns, the reintroduction of bobwhite quail and ring-necked pheasants, and distributions of amphibians, reptiles, birds, and mammals.
 Current projects range from control of invasive terrestrial plants to effects of cropland on water quality.

 February 16, 2016 - Restoration Ecology graduate Stacy Sattler Schimmoeller featured on NBC24

 After College — What’s Next?